Get alerted the moment tickets for this event go on sale, just enter your email below!

-Motorcycle racing is set to return to Hungary for the first time in over three decades as MotoGP returns for the Hungarian Grand Prix.
+Motorcycle racing is rumoured to return to Hungary for the first time in over three decades in the near future.

 A brand new track is being built in Budapest especially for the race.
 Organisers announced the circuit will be located in Debrecen – the country’s second-largest city.
 A three-hour flight from London, Debrecen is one of Hungary’s most important cultural cities.
 It was the capital during the revolution in the 1840s until the end of the Second World War.